 The Department of Social Development Services (DSDS) of the University of the Philippines Los Banos’ (UPLB) College of Human Ecology and the Association of Pacific Rim Universities (APRU) held the Science and Art of Climate Action: A Co-creative process last April 14, 2021.
-Dr. Rodel Lasco, executive director of the OML Center, and Jerome Pineda and Kelvin Aguilar of Aquarian Eye Media, top prize winners in the first Klima Film Festival, were among the featured panelists.
+Dr. Rodel Lasco, executive director of the OML Center, and Jerome Pineda and Karis Aguilar of Aquarian Eye Media, top prize winners in the first Klima Film Festival, were among the featured panelists.

 The webinar is part of the global series “Solve Climate by 2030”, a coordinated climate education initiative spearheaded by Bard College’s Center for Environmental Policy.
 Partner universities, including UPLB, have been hosting regional webinars featuring local issues and action around climate solutions.

 Dr. Lasco discussed the Center’s endeavors to make climate information available and understandable to the public.
 He underscored that the Center’s key partnerships with the Climate Change Commission, (CCC), the National Disaster Risk Reduction and Management Council (NDRRMC), and the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) have helped ensure the production of insightful research reports and knowledge products with actionable advice.
 (A list of the reports and knowledge products cited by Dr. Lasco appears below.)
 Dr. Lasco also provided a sneak peek of the Center’s Project Upturn, an online solutions platform currently under development that identifies, assesses, and prioritizes climate change adaptation solutions based on localized risk and climate impacts.